KubeRocketCI/docs/docs/operator-guide/microsoft-entra/argo-cd-authentication.md

+---
+id: argo-cd-authentication
+sidebar_label: Argo CD
+---

-# Argo CD
+# Guide: Microsoft Entra SSO integration with Argo CD

-This section provides instructions on how to configure OIDC authentication for the Argo CD using Microsoft Entra as the Identity Provider.
+This guide provides instructions on how to configure OIDC authentication for the Argo CD using Microsoft Entra as the Identity Provider.

 ## Prerequisites